 Attendance at each of the lab sessions is mandatory.
 Make-up permits will be issued only in case of family emergency, accident, illness, or some other uncontrollable, legitimate circumstance.
 With the large number of students taking PHYS 211-212, it is impossible to handle exceptions, so please do not ask.
 If you must miss a lab for a legitimate reason, you should, if possible, obtain the make-up permit from your lab instructor before the lab period.
 If your lab conflicts with your sports activity (either practice or a scheduled game), you should register for another lab section.
 If you miss a lab, you must contact your lab instructor immediately.
-If you cannot reach your lab instructor, contact Prof. Cheslee Hibler (ch058@bucknell.edu).
+If you cannot reach your lab instructor, contact the lab coordinator, Cheslee Hibler (cheslee.hibler@bucknell.edu).